rhythmobile/QuirkPy/README.md

 ## Final Words 🎊

-Remember: **There are no mistakes in ChaosPy, only unexpected features.**
+Remember: **There are no mistakes in QuirkPy, only unexpected features.**

-Whether you're adding your first line of Python or your thousandth, whether your contribution is elegant code or complete nonsense, you're part of the ChaosPy family now.
+Whether you're adding your first line of Python or your thousandth, whether your contribution is elegant code or complete nonsense, you're part of the QuirkPy family now.

 So go ahead - **fork it, break it, build it, beautify it**.
 The chaos awaits, and it's more fun with you in it! 🌟